graphql/graphql-scalars/scalars/contributed/andimarek/date-time.md

 this can be represented with an offset of "-00:00".
 ```

-In order to simplify this Scalar this convention is dropped and an offset of
+In order to simplify this scalar this convention is dropped and an offset of
 `-00:00` is not allowed.

 **Examples**